GameStop: January 2021 short squeeze

+There is uncertainty around the size of the effect of short sellers closing their position.
+The SEC released a report claiming "While a short squeeze did not appear to be the main driver of events, and a gamma squeeze less likely, the episode highlights the role and potential impact of short selling and short covering."

-Other news in 2021-2022
+Other news in 2021 to 2025

 In February 2021, GameStop announced that its finance chief Jim Bell, appointed in June 2019, would leave the company on March 26, 2021.
 Though no official reason was given for Bell's departure, the company said that it did not have to do with a disagreement with the company or its operations.

 In April 2021, George Sherman announced that he will step down as CEO of GameStop by July 31, 2021.
 Also in April 2021, Ryan Cohen, founder of Chewy and a large GameStop shareholder, was named chairman, effective in June 2021.
 On June 9, 2021, GameStop appointed former Amazon executives Matt Furlong and Mike Recupero as CEO and CFO respectively.
 Furlong took over the position of CEO from Sherman on June 21, 2021.
+Furlong was removed from his position as CEO in June 2023 and replaced by Ryan Cohen.

 In July 2022, it was announced that Mike Recupero was fired as CFO.
 He was replaced by Diana Saadeh-Jajeh, who was the company's chief accounting officer.
+Just a year later, GameStop announced that Diana had resigned as CFO.

+In September 2023, Cohen took over as CEO of the company, in addition to his chairman role, without collecting a salary.
+In March 2024, it was announced that GameStop would cut an unknown number of staff in an effort to achieve profitability.
+However, the company also noted that these cuts may strain its existing resources.

+In July 2021, GameStop announced the rebrand of EB Games Canada to GameStop following customer feedback.
+In February 2025, GameStop announced that it intended to sell its Canadian operations.
+Ryan Cohen condemned Canadian DEI practices, posting on X that the sale would "include wokeness and DEI at no additional cost".
+In May 2025, GameStop Canada was acquired by entrepreneur, Stephan Tetrault, and rebranded back to its previous American brand, EB Games Canada.